 4. Shop around.

 If you do borrow, compare interest rates, fees, and repayment options.
 Federal Parent PLUS loans offer protections but also come with an origination fee (a fee for establishing the loan) and a fixed interest rate.
 Private loans may provide a lower interest rate for a good credit score, but they don’t come with the same protections.
-“Parents should seek out the loan calculators on SoFi.com or studentaid.ed.gov for good information on repayment types.
+“Parents should seek out the student loan calculator on SoFi.com or studentaid.ed.gov for good information on repayment types.
 And run that payment amount.
 It’s really about how much you can comfortably afford,” Bassett advises.

 5. Ask for a reconsideration of your financial award.